Charles Casey (American football): University of Florida

 Casey enrolled at the University of Florida and played at the end position for head coach Ray Graves' Florida Gators football teams from 1963 to 1965.
 After catching nine passes as a sophomore in 1963, Casey gained notice during a March 1964 scrimmage when he caught six passes.
 During the 1964 season, and despite being routinely double-teamed, Casey was the SEC's leading receiver, and he broke Florida's single-season records with 47 receptions and 673 receiving yards.

 As a senior in 1965, Casey broke his own single-season receiving records.
 In his second season teaming up with Florida quarterback Steve Spurrier, Casey was again the leading receiver in the SEC with 58 receptions for 809 yards and eight touchdowns.
 He ended his college career as the leading receiver in SEC history.
 After the 1965 season, he was selected as a first-team All-American offensive end by the American Football Coaches Association (AFCA) and the Associated Press (AP).
 He also was selected to play in the Senior Bowl, and received the Daytona Beach Quarterback Club's award as the outstanding senior college football player in the State of Florida.
 Casey received 13 of 17 first-place votes for the award.
 The Gators coaching staff named him as the recipient of the team's Fergie Ferguson Award, as the "senior football player who displays outstanding leadership, character and courage."

-Later years
+Later life

 Casey was selected by the Atlanta Falcons in the sixth round (81st overall pick) of the 1966 NFL draft.
 He signed a two-year contract for approximately $125,000, but he was released by the Falcons in August 1966 without appearing in any regular season NFL games.

 Casey was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great".